 What is influenza?

 Influenza which is usually called ”the flu” is primarily an infection of the upper respiratory system.
 The infection is caused by a virus.
-Influenza is a contagious disease, which means that if you sneeze, cough, or talk and the droplets land on a healthy person, there is a chance that person will get influenza as well.
+It is a contagious disease, which means that if you sneeze, cough, or talk and the droplets land on a healthy person, there is a chance that person will get influenza as well.

 The flu takes between one to four days to produce its first sign or symptom.
 However, an infected person can be contagious even before the appearance of the first symptoms.